MicrosoftDocs/azure-devops-yaml-schema/task-reference/install-apple-certificate-v1.md

 **`keychainPassword`** - **Keychain password**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the password to unlock the keychain.
 Use a new build variable with its lock enabled on the `Variables` tab to encrypt this value.
-A password is generated for the temporary keychain if one is not specified.
+A password is generated for the temporary keychain if one is not already specified.
 <!-- :::editable-content-end::: -->
 <br>